Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 5. Casablanca

-However, I included the city to this list as there are two places in Casablanca that are worth photographing: Mahkama du Pasha and the Hassan II mosque.
+However, I included the city in this list as there are two places in Casablanca that are worth photographing: Mahkama du Pasha and the Hassan II mosque.

 The incredibly beautiful building of Mahkama du Pacha is a perfect example of ancient Moorish construction techniques.